bergmt2000/GettingAndCleaningData/CodeBook.md

 The data used in this archive were both the test and training sets.
 * X_train, X_test - were merged together
 * y_test ,y_train - were merged together
-* subject_tran, subject_test - were merged together
+* subject_train, subject_test - were merged together
 These datasets above were merged using rbind() and cbind.
 This formed a 10299 by 69 tidied dataset after steps 1-4 were completed

 ### activity_labels.txt